-The best side hustles for 2021 are those that don't involve having to interact with anyone face-to-face.
-I imagine much like 2020 where I stayed home, 2021 will be the same.
-Wear a damn mask so we can get out of time out. 😉
+The best side hustles for 2022 are those that don't involve having to interact with anyone face-to-face.
+I imagine much like 2021 where I stayed home, 2022 will be the same.

 Surveys also don't pay enough to justify the time spent on them.
 Of course, that's my personal opinion, but I think you're worth far more than $.25 for doing anything – even clicking a button!

 So let's talk about what qualifies as a side hustle for the purpose of this blog post:

 - A side hustle makes at least $100 a month, with the potential to make $1,000 or more per month.
 The only exception to this is if something is truly passive, and is actually a “set it and forget it” type thing.
 Then, if it only makes a few hundred bucks a month, that's fine.
 Rinse, repeat, and do whatever that is x10 so you can make a decent income.

 - A side hustle doesn't take more time than a full-time job.
 I'm all about making more and working less.
 Working smarter, not harder, all that jazz.

 - A side hustle is legitimate.
 It isn't something that will “maybe” make you money.
 For me, side hustles are very close to guaranteed income.

 This means things like forex trading and MLMs are off the table.
 You will NOT see me promoting an MLM.
 Ever.
 They're predatory towards women and I'm not a fan.
 Doesn't mean you can't make money with one, just means it's not something I'm going to help with. 😉

 Tools to get you started with your side hustles